nielse63/312-Development/README.md

 ## Third-Party Integrations

-The app is deployed on a Hobby-level [Heroku](https://heroku.com/) account, and incorporates several add-ons that can be easily incorporated through the platform:
+The app is deployed via [Heroku](https://heroku.com/), and incorporates several add-ons that can be easily incorporated through the platform:

 * The SSL Endpoint, and certificate purchased via [DNSimple](https://dnsimple.com/)
 * I installed [Librato](https://www.librato.com/) for HTTP request and memory usage monitoring